 Libby B’s essay, “Homage to a Halibut Eye” won the international Moth Nature Writing Prize in 2023, published in the Irish Times.
-Her recent essay, “The Augustine Dream” is featured in issue 161 of Backcountry Magazine, published in February, 2025.
+Her recent essay, “Antarctic Hope” is featured in issue 167 of Backcountry Magazine, published in March, 2026.
+Read “The Augustine Dream,” published in issue 161 of Backcountry.

 Libby is the founder of HoWL, a wilderness expedition camp for kids based out of Homer, Alaska.
 She serves on HoWL’s board of directors.